zebengberg/reforestation/README.md

 ## Simulation

-In (this simulation)[zebengberg.github.io/reforestation], we have several different species of trees growing in a forest.
+In [this simulation](zebengberg.github.io/reforestation), we have several different species of trees growing in a forest.
 The different species are distinguished with different colors, and each has its own growth rate and expected lifespan.
 These two quantities exist in opposition to one another: the faster a tree grows, the shorter its expected lifespan.

 At each step, several actions take place.
 - If available space exists, new trees are born in random positions.
 These new trees are assigned a species randomly.